-A Penang family trip need not be expensive or take up more than a weekend either!
+And a family trip need not be expensive or take up more than a weekend either.
+See for yourself in this post!

 We’ve got a line-up of family-friendly activities in Penang to get the ball rolling.
 There are multiple theme parks, museums, parks, farms and more!

-Nestled in a natural environment, ESCAPE comprises of a water park as well as an adventure park.
+ESCAPE Penang is a theme park in a natural setting.
+The theme park comprises of a water park as well as an adventure park.
 They have plenty of rides and activities to suit young children and adults alike!

 What you need to know is that the service is good, facilities are well-maintained, and queues are inevitable for popular water slides.
 Prepare to spend a full day here.